Judges Scientific plc (JDG.L) (LON:JDG) Shares Gap Down to $5,900.00

 Judges Scientific plc (JDG.L) (LON:JDG) shares gapped down before the market opened on Tuesday .
 The stock had previously closed at $5,900.00, but opened at $5,620.00.
 Judges Scientific plc (JDG.L) shares last traded at $5,790.00, with a volume of 2,259 shares changing hands.

-Separately, Shore Capital reissued a “house stock” rating on shares of Judges Scientific plc (JDG.L) in a research report on Monday, October 19th.
+Separately, Shore Capital reiterated a “house stock” rating on shares of Judges Scientific plc (JDG.L) in a report on Monday, October 19th.

-The business also recently announced a dividend, which was paid on Friday, November 6th.
-Stockholders of record on Thursday, October 8th were given a GBX 16.50 ($0.22) dividend.
+The firm also recently declared a dividend, which was paid on Friday, November 6th.
+Investors of record on Thursday, October 8th were issued a GBX 16.50 ($0.22) dividend.
 The ex-dividend date of this dividend was Thursday, October 8th.
-This represents a dividend yield of 0.33%.
-Judges Scientific plc (JDG.L)’s dividend payout ratio is 35.21%.
+This represents a yield of 0.33%.
+Judges Scientific plc (JDG.L)’s dividend payout ratio (DPR) is presently 35.21%.

 Judges Scientific plc manufactures and sells scientific instruments.
 The company operates in two segments, Materials Sciences and Vacuum.
 It offers engineering teaching and research equipment for universities, colleges, schools, and research centers; and research and development systems for food, beverage, dairy, edible oil, and pharmaceutical industries.